Tubeless tire: Bicycle tires

 A tubeless bicycle tire system requires a compatible tire, an airtight rim—capable of being sealed at the valve stem, spoke holes (if they go all the way through the rim) and the tire bead seat.
-Liquid sealant is added inside the tire to prevent leaking around the bead and to seal holes from small punctures.
+Liquid sealant is added inside the tire to prevent leaking around the bead and to seal holes from small punctures, but the sealant can be messy to mount or in case of punctures.

+Tubeless systems typically utilize Presta valves with removable cores.
+Some feature a larger internal diameter than usual Presta valves to prevent clogging and to accommodate more air flow during installation.